 - your home doesn't have adequate heating

-- there is a broken rail on a steep stairway
+- a broken rail on a steep stairway

-- there is a lack of physical security, for example your doors and windows don't close or lock properly.
+- a lack of physical security, for example your doors and windows don't close or lock properly.

-An officer from the council will assess the risks in your home, and any hazard will be given a score – the higher the score, the greater the risk of harm.
+An officer from the council assesses the risks in your home, and any hazard is given a score.
+The higher the score, the greater the risk of harm.

-What can be done about hazards in your council or housing association home?
+Hazards in your council or housing association home

 To meet the Decent Homes Standard, council and housing association properties should be free of category 1 hazards.

-If you are worried that there are hazards in the home you rent from the council or from a housing association, speak to your landlord – you can do this informally at first, by writing or emailing them.
+Contact your landlord if you are worried that there are hazards in the home you rent from the council or from a housing association.
+You can do this informally at first, by writing or emailing them.